craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Five - Level Four; Four Corners.md

 	- A "Home" team victory is rewarded with a series of healing salves, recreational drugs, and rations.
 	- An "Away" team victory is not rewarded.
 #### Ways
+#### Scoreboard Rooms
+- A scoreboard room is a place to view one's score.
 #### Four Corners (Exit Game)
 - Four Corners pits up to four teams against each other in a game of combat chance.
 - A large room is split into fourths by a waist-high wall.
 A pack of dogs is released into one corner, who gather together and continue around the square at random.
 With the pack of hounds as a fifth team, the game continues until one team stands.